Zieten, Hans Joachim von

 In 1715, Zieten began his military career as a volunteer in the infantry regiment von Schwendy.
 During his ten years of service as an infantryman, he vainly requested a promotion four times.
 His small stature (1,60 m) did not serve him well to aspire to such a promotion.

-In 1730, Zieten managed to be reinstated into the newly formed hussar regiment Beneckendorff.
+On October 8, 1730, Zieten managed to be reinstated into the newly formed hussar regiment Beneckendorff.
 He soon showed talents as a cavalryman and found several affinities with his new comrade of arms.

 In February 1742, Zieten led a reconnaissance into Moravia where his hussars advanced up to 4 km of Vienna and brought back a considerable booty.
 During the retreat to Silesia, Zieten and his regiment were part of the rearguard.
 During the following years, Zieten and his hussars became famous for their surprise attacks.